Virtual Address in Georgia

 Availability and Cost

 Business registration is available in any city in Georgia, including Tbilisi and Batumi.
-For remote registration via power of attorney, the legal address is specified together with the application — your representative handles everything on-site.
-Contact us for current terms and pricing.
+For remote registration via power of attorney, the legal address is specified together with the application — our representative handles everything on-site.
+After registration, the legal address appears in the public registry and can be verified through the National Agency of Public Registry website.
+Get in touch for the current arrangements.

 If You Have Any Question,